deephacks/graphene/readme.md

 Simple and lightweight object persistence framework.

 ========
-#### Entity
+#### Define entities

+Create an interface and annotate it with @Entity and @VirtualValue.
+All non-void, parameterless, getter methods on this interface will be treated as properties, each having same type as the return type of the method.
 A builder class is generated automatically at compile time.

+See https://github.com/deephacks/vals for more information.

 ```java
 @Entity @VirtualValue